martincooper/scala-datatable/README.md

   // Access the filtered results... println(filteredData.length)

-  // Row data can be accessed using indexers and with no type information... filteredData.foreach(row => println(row(0).toString + " : " + row(1).toString))
+  // Row data can be accessed using indexers with no type information... filteredData.foreach(row => println(row(0).toString + " : " + row(1).toString))

   // Or by specifying the columns by name and with full type info.